 A tearful mother and her only child sat on the bamboo platform outside their one-roomed shack in a village in the central plains of a Southeast Asian country.
 At nine years old, Mie Mie should have been in school, but she was so disabled she could not even move her arms and legs, or make any sound.

 The whole team felt the sense of helplessness, as the cause of her disability was unknown and unlikely to respond to physical therapy or medication.
 With heavy hearts we moved on, with a promise to return after a few months.

-We need more who will hear the song of the speechless, who can offer voice, hope and dignity – and good news to those living in shadow.
+In recent years, we’ve opened several rehabilitation centers that offer physical therapy, as well as education and job skills.
+But many more needs – in areas such as speech and occupational therapy – remain.
+We need more who will hear the song of the speechless, who can offer voice, hope and dignity – and Good News to those living in shadow.